td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 > The `-a` option automatically stages every file that is tracked and has been modified or deleted

-**Amending the last commit**
+#### Amending the last commit

-If you need to change the last commit (to modify the commit message or add new changes), you can use the `--amend` option:
+To change the last commit (to modify the commit message or add new changes):

 ```bash
 git commit --amend -m "New commit message"